 Salamis' seaside Roman Basilica; ruined Carmelite Church by the Walls; the Venetian market hall;

-However, undaunted, Margaret and I more or less repeated the experience two days later, in order to explore the famous burial and settlement sites near Salamis: the impressive 'Tombs of the Kings' with their amazing chariots and horse burials and huge St Catherine's Mausoleum, its interesting museum, and the Chellarga Neolithic and Bronze Age necropolis nearby.
-Then we walked half a mile inland to St Barnabas' Tomb and Basilica, and on about a mile to the extensive but seldom visited Chalcolithic and Bronze Age manufacturing centre of Enkomi, some of whose products we had seen in various museum collections.
-From there we walked back home via the village of Tuzla, where we unexpectedly came across the sixth century (CE) Cenotaph of Nicocreon, the last King of Salamis.
+However, undaunted, Margaret and I more or less repeated the experience two days later, in order to explore the famous burial and settlement sites near Salamis: the impressive 'Tombs of the Kings' with their amazing chariots and horse burials and huge St Catherine's Mausoleum, and the Chellarga Neolithic and Bronze Age necropolis nearby.
+Then we walked half a mile inland to St Barnabas' Tomb, Basilica and Icon Museum, and another half mile to the extensive but seldom visited Chalcolithic and Bronze Age manufacturing centre of Enkomi, some of whose products we had seen in various museum collections.
+From there we walked back to our hotel via the village of Tuzla, and unexpectedly came across the sixth century Cenotaph of Nicocreon, the last King of Salamis.
 What a day that was, and a fitting end to a stimulating and enjoyable year of adventure!